SDGforskning/sdg-strings/README.md

 ## Which SDGs and platforms are covered?

 Currently, we are working on 10 of the 17 SDGs: SDGs 1, 2, 3, 4, 7, 11, 12, 13, 14 and 15.
-The project group is responsible for 8 of these, while an external collaborator is working on the other two.
+The project group is responsible for 8 of these, while an external collaborator from Natural Resources Institute Finland is working on the other two.
 If you like our method and could consider contributing, you are welcome to get in touch.

-The strings available at the moment are formatted in Web of Science syntax (Core collection); these have "WoS" at the end of the file name.
+The strings available at this time (Oct 2022) are formatted in Web of Science syntax (Core collection); these have "WoS" at the end of the file name.
 We are also working on a version in Python which can be run against any list of works in csv format.

 ## What kind of results should I expect when using these strings?

 This depends on which version of the strings you use:

-**"Action" strings** : The "action" approach aims to find research related to the actions mentioned in the SDG targets and indicators.
+**"Action" strings** : The *action approach* aims to find research related to the actions mentioned in the SDG targets and indicators.
 This is done by looking for works which include a formulation indicating relation to the action, *e.g. "...reducing malnutrition"; "...ensuring rights of small-scale fishers"; "...policies for improving school completion among...".*.
 These can be verbs, or terms indicating relation to real-world change, such as "policy".
 You might therefore expect to find a "core" set of SDG-related research, directly mentioning actions in the SDG targets.
 This set is likely to be a **smaller** than when using methods which identify research via it containing certain topics, being published in certain journals, or mapped to a citation cluster (depending of course on the individual parameters used).

-**"Topic" strings** : The "topic" approach aims to find research that is related to the topics mentioned in the SDG targets and indicators.
+**"Topic" strings** : The *topic approach* aims to find research that is related to the topics mentioned in the SDG targets and indicators.
 This is done by looking for works which mention the topic, *e.g. "malnutrition"; "school completion"; "rights of small-scale fishers"*.
 You can therefore expect to find a **larger** set of research than the action approach.
 However, this set may still be smaller than you would find in other mappings that use a very wide interpretation of relatedness (for example, an even larger set would be found if you considered all medical research as relevant for SDG3, as opposed to the topics mentioned in the targets).